PHILIPPINES COUNTRY GUIDE

 However, the Philippines still ranks low on the World Bank’s Ease of Doing Business index.
 The government is working to change this with the Revised Corporation Code.

-The Philippine government intends to copy, and perhaps eventually rival, both Singapore and Hong Kong and is only at the onset of major business climate reform.
+The Philippine government intends to copy, and perhaps eventually rival, both Singapore and Hong Kong and is only at the onset of business climate reform.

 For this reason, now may be the best time to start a company in the Philippines.
 Early movers gain the most.